stimm-ai/stimm/docs/user-guide/web-interface.md

 - **Microphone not working**: Ensure your browser has permission to access the microphone.
 Check the browser console for errors.
 - **No agents listed**: Create at least one agent via the Agents page.
-- **Audio latency**: Check your network connection and ensure you are using WebRTC (preferred) rather than WebSocket fallback.
+- **Audio latency**: Check your network connection and check providers (prefer small and fast models).

 ## Next Steps